 When searching for a job, our CV is generally what most of us consider our most important tool.
-It is the first impression most potential employers will have of us, and can be what makes or breaks our job search.
+It is the first impression most potential employers will have of us, and can quite dauntingly be what makes or breaks our job search!

-However, when considering just how many CVs recruiters must search through, it is crucial to acknowledge ways in which you can get your CV to the top of the pile and stand out from other applicants in a heavily competitive process.
+It is, therefore, crucial to acknowledge ways in which you can get your CV to the top of the pile and stand out from other applicants in a heavily competitive process.
 Here are our top tips to ensure CV success, to help you get your job search off to a great start:

 Your CV is the starting point for what could be the path to your dream career.
 Don’t rush it, as it’s undoubtedly worth putting in some time and effort and getting it completely right.

 For help with your CV and job search, contact us at Stafffinders, and one of our expert consultants will provide you with a helping hand.